USNavalResearchLaboratory/TrackerComponentLibrary/README.md

 ./Sample Code/Magnetic Models/ .

 As of version 3.0, the library has been split into two parts.
 This is the publicly available part.
-A number of functions have been placed into a supplement that is only available to the U.S. Government Agencies and their contractors.The limited distribution supplement can be downloaded by authorized individuals from di2e.net at: https://bitbucket.di2e.net/projects/TCL
+Many functions have been placed into a supplement that is only available to the U.S. Government Agencies and their contractors.
+The limited distribution supplement can be downloaded by authorized individuals from di2e.net at: https://bitbucket.di2e.net/projects/TCL
 Note that access to the Bitbucket portion of di2e.net is not automatic and